krthush/link-preview/README.md

 Works with multiple fallbacks, such as stealth emulation of a browser + fetching images by search.

-For link previews, make GET requests to /api/link-preview/[url] <br>Requires [url] parameter to be base64 encoded string to fetch link preview.
+For link previews, make GET requests to `/api/link-preview?url=`<br>Requires "url" parameter to be base64 encoded string to fetch link preview.

 API built on [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Can be easily used in any other Node.js enviroments that when NOT hosted serverless - see notes.